Find out what happens when a tenant dies if they lived in a council or housing association home.

 If you don't inherit the tenancy

-If you have been living in the home of a council or housing association tenant who has died and no one inherits the tenancy, you have the right to stay in the property until the tenancy is ended properly.
+You have the right to stay in the property until the tenancy is ended properly if you have been living in the home of a council or housing association tenant who has died and no one inherits the tenancy.

 The tenancy can be ended by the landlord or by the person looking after the affairs of the tenant who died.